NRCan/geo_sim_processing/README.md

 ![Figure2](/image/figure2.png)

 ### Rule of thumb for the diameter
 Reduce Bend can be used for line simplifying often in the context of line generalization.
 The big question will often be what diameter should we use?
-A good starting point is the following cartographic rule of thumb -- the *.5mm on the map* -- which says that the minimum distance between two lines should be greater than 0.5mm on a paper map.
-So to simplify (generalize) a line for representation at a scale of 1:50 000 for example a diameter of 25m should be a good starting point...
+A good starting point is the following cartographic rule of thumb -- the * 0.5 mm on the map* -- which says that the minimum distance between two lines should be greater than 0.5 mm on a paper map.
+So to simplify (generalize) a line for representation at a scale of 1:50 000 for example a diameter of 25 m should be a good starting point...

 # Chordal Axis

-ChordalAxis is a geospatial tool that uses polygon to create triangles (usually the result of a constraint Delauny trianglulation) in order to extract a skeleton (the center line).
+ChordalAxis is a geospatial tool that uses polygon to create triangles (usually the result of a constraint Delaunay triangulation) in order to extract a skeleton (the center line).
 ChordalAxis is an improvement of the algorithm based of the paper "Rectification of the Chordal Axis Transform and a New Criterion for Shape
 Decomposition", Lakshman Prasad, 2005".

 ## Medial Axis Versus Chordal Axis